arp242/bestasciitable/README.markdown

 - Find a way to just show the table for a quick overview while also offering the explainer.
 Maybe put the explainer after the table, or collapse it?
 Not sure.
 - Looks like there's room for one more image.
+- imgzoom doesn't seem to work well for smaller screen sizes?